freshdried/dora/brain/README.md

 #brain:
-This is the where event-handling magic takes place. (first node.js project btw);
+This is the where event-handling magic takes place.

 #Dependencies:
 - node-serialport (https://github.com/voodootikigod/node-serialport)

 #install and run:
 > npm install node-serialport

 > node index.js
-#TODO: find better name. brain is ugly